MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-on-premises.md

 ## Known behavior

 If your password has expired, signing in with FIDO is blocked.
 The expectation is that users reset their passwords before they can log in by using FIDO.
-This is applicable for hybrid on-premises synced user sign-in with WHFB Cloud kerberos trust as well.
+This behavior also applies to hybrid on-premises synced user sign-in with Windows Hello for Business cloud kerberos trust.

 ## Troubleshooting and feedback